 *Mark all items with name and troop number.
 Electricity is limited.

-#Bikes (non-motorized) are allowed on all paved roads to access the campsites and program areas and on the marked mountain bike trail by the bike barn.
+#Bikes (non-motorized) are allowed on all paved roads to access the campsites and program areas, and on the marked mountain bike trail by the bike barn.
 There are bike racks near the climbing tower, shooting sports area, Grand Pavilion, and campsites 1 and 20.
-All other trails, including sidewalks and grassy areas are off-limits.
-Helmets, proper safety protocols, and procedures are required at all times while riding bicycles.
+All other trails, including sidewalks and grassy areas, are off-limits.
+Helmets, proper safety protocols, and procedures are always required while riding bicycles.
 Learn more about Bike Safety.

 |